wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/schema-extension-configuration.md

 }
 ```

-In a similar way to the previous examples, we can use the introspection configuration to replace the `contact` field with a custom type.
+In a similar way to the previous examples, we can use the introspection configuration to replace the `contact` field
+with a custom type:

 ```typescript
 // wundergraph.config.ts